watson-intu/self-sdk/docs/workshops-devcon/6/lab-docs/workshop_6.md

   4. Make a folder in the sdk/examples folder (in filesystem, not Visual Studio) and call it workshop_six 5 Right click on the created workshop solution, and add a new Filter and call it agent

-3. Navigate back to the `workshop_six` directory, create a new directory, and name it `agents`.
+3. Navigate back to the `workshop_six` directory, create a new directory, and name it `sensors`.
-4. Locate the Workshop 3 code snippet files in `self-sdk-develop/docs/workshops-devcon/6/code-snippets/WorkshopSixAgent_start`, copy the `WorkshopSixAgent.cpp` and the `WorkshopSixAgent.h` files, and paste them into the `agents` directory that you created.
+4. Locate the Workshop 3 code snippet files in `self-sdk-develop/docs/workshops-devcon/6/code-snippets/WorkshopSixAgent_start`, copy the `WorkshopSixAgent.cpp` and the `WorkshopSixAgent.h` files, and paste them into the `sensors` directory that you created.
-4. Open the `WorkshopSixAgent.cpp` file, which contains the following functions that enable the camera sensor you'll create:
+4. Open the `WorkshopSixAgent.cpp` file, which contains the following functions that enable the camera sensor you'll create.
+All sensors in Intu inherit from the ISensor interface.
+Sensors are a bit different from other components found in Intu.
+Sensors do not interact with the blackboard, but rather send their raw data directly to an extractor which will instantiate an object and place that on the blackboard.
+This is mainly because sensors are platform specific, and there needs to be a level of seperation to make core Intu platform independent.
+See below for more details on what the functions are doing:

   * **OnStart()**: Initializes the camera sensor.
-It subscribes the sensor to the blackboard.
-After initialization is complete, the sensor subscribes to the OnEmotion, OnLearningIntent, and OnEmotionCheck functions.
+The OnStart() function is called by the SensorManager class.
+Because OnStart occurs on the main thread, we want to do as little as possible processing and do the core logic on a background thread.
+Here we instantiate the VideoCapture object from opencv and spawn a background thread to capture the images.
+Using our Delegate class, we can call functions in C++ on different threads.
   * **OnStop()**: Stops the camera sensor.
-After the sensor is called, it is no longer subscribed to the blackboard.
+After the sensor is called, it should wait for any processing to occur and release any objects in memory.
   * **OnPause()**: Pauses the camera sensor.
+The pause function increments an m_Pause integer.
+The reason this is not a boolean is because other places throughout core Intu can pause a sensor, and we need to keep track how many times pause is called before we know we can resume.
+When Pause is called, no data is sent to the extractor that has subscribed to it's data.
-  * **OnResume()**: Resumes the camera sensor's recording.
+  * **OnResume()**: Resumes the sensor.
+The sensor can then start sending data to the extractor that is subscribed to it.
-  * **CaptureVideo()**: Records by using the Mac Camera Sensor.
-OpenCV is used to fill the buffer by calling encoding to .JPEG.
+  * **CaptureVideo()**: Using opencv, we take raw buffers from the camera and encode them in JPEG format.
+This will continually happen based on the framers per second that is declared from the m_FramesPerSecond variable, and will stop when the OnStop() function is called.
   * **SendingData()**: Checks whether the camera is paused.
-If it's not paused, data is sent.
+If it's not paused, data is sent to all extractors that have subscribed to it.

 The OnStart, OnStop, OnPause and OnResume functions are already completely built out.